 A Memorandum of Understanding (MoU) was signed with the LIGO/Virgo consortium to participate to the electro-magnetic follow-up campaign of GW signals until 25 August 2017 (i.e., up to the end of the LIGO/Virgo observing run called "O2").
-The occurrence of high significance GW signals are publicly announced by the LIGO/Virgo consortium during the current observing run ("O3"), and such events are open for INTEGRAL observing proposals.
+Since the third LIGO/Virgo observing run ("O3") GW triggers are public, and such events are thus open for INTEGRAL observing proposals.
+Note that the fourth LIGO/Virgo observing run (O4") is expected to start in the second half of 2022.